-Why I Chose This Animal I chose horses because I like to ride them.
+Why I Chose This Animal

+I chose horses because I like to ride them.
 I also like to pet them.
 At the camp I go to everybody gets to have horses back riding lessons.
 Horses are so beautiful and fun to ride.

+Horse Families

-Horse Families A mother or female horse is called a mare.
+A mother or female horse is called a mare.
 A father or male horse is called a stallion.
 A foal is a baby horse.

-Markings

-A star is a little white diamond on the forelock.
+$\underline{\text{Markings}}$ A star is a little white diamond on the forelock.
 The forelock is a horses forehead.
 A race is a white line down the middle of the horses face.
 A blaze is kind of like a race but wider.
 If the white line on it face spreads out to its eyes it is called a white face.
 A small amount of white on its muzzle is called a snip.
 A muzzle is a horses mouth.

-Breeds and Color Coats Icelandic and Shetland ponies are very small when they are full grown.
-Chestnuts are red-brown and Roans have white hairs on their brown coat.
+Breeds and Color Coats lcelandic and Shetland ponies are very small when they are full grown.
+Chestnuts are red-brown and Roans have white hairs on their grown.
+Chestnuts are red-orown and koons have write nairs on their brown coat.
 Cream is a rare color.
 Rare means you don't see the color cream very much.
 Brown horses are brown all over.
 Blacks are black all over.
 Piebalds have black and white spots.
 Skewbalds are brown and white.
 Duns are a sandy brown with black manes and tails.
 Palominos have a yellowish coat and a shiny mane and tail.
 Grays have black and white hairs that make the color gray.
 Bays are brown with black manes, tails, and legs.
 Whites are white all over.

 Breeds I Like I like thoroughbreds because they are such a pretty brown.
 I like Arabians because their different coats are very beautiful and they're one of the oldest horses.
-I like Morgans because they have a beautiful reddish-brown coat.
+I like Morgans because they have a beautiful reddishbrown coat.
 I like Lipizzaners because their white coats are so very pretty.
-I like Icelandic and Shetland ponies because they are so very cute, pretty and small.
+I like Icelandic and Shetland ponies because they are so very cute, pretty